• Skip to primary navigation

 Notes

-Almond milk vs heavy cream: The cookbook suggests to use either and I've tried both.
+Almond milk vs heavy cream: I've tried both.
 Almond milk is lighter and doesn't impart any flavor.
 Heavy cream will give it a 'richer' consistency if that's what you are going for.

 Nutrition